Our Open House Playbook

 First, decide when and how long.
 My advice is to target Saturday or Sunday (not both) and keep it short.
 60-90 minutes at the most.
 Why?
 Wow, you ask a lot of questions, but ok.

-You’re a buyer.
+Pretend you’re a buyer.
 You are planning your weekend tour of homes.
 You make a list of all the open houses you want to attend.
 If you see one that is only an hour long and it’s early, you will go to that one first.
-The ones that are open from 12-6 pm will get pushed to the bottom of the list because the window is so big.
+The ones that are open from 12-6 pm Saturday and Sunday will get pushed to the bottom of the list because the window is so big.
 The shorter window means you have to go there first—so the shorter window wins.

 Nothing—and I do mean nothing—motivates a buyer like seeing another buyer.